arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= 2.0 =

+* The lightbox will not close any longer when clicking the background.
+* Fix to avoid PHP notices because of using dynamic methods as static ones.
+* Changed experimental feature "return on close" to "open URL on close".

 = 1.99 =

-* Modified "return to close" option to return to the previous URL without closing animation.
+* Modified "return on close" option to return to the previous URL without closing animation.
 * Added option to select between image or lightbox URL when sharing on Facebook or Twitter.
 * Added missing translations.